tertek/redcap-testing-api/readme.md

 # REDCap Testing API
 Extends the REDCap API to expose system and server info for enabling automated E2E-Testing with Cypress.
-This module is made to be used with Cypress REDCap.
-Learn more about Cypress REDCap [here](#tbd).
+This module is made to be used with **Cypress REDCap**.
+[Learn more about Cypress REDCap](#tbd).

 ## Setup

 - Install REDCap Testing API external module via [Official REDCap Module Repository](https://redcap.vanderbilt.edu/consortium/modules/)
 - Enable REDCap Testing API external module in Control Center
 - Navigate to the REDCap Testing API module page which has been created in the Control Center under "External Modules" by clicking on "Testing API"
-- Copy & Paste environment variables into your Cypress REDCap environment or use them with an HTTP Client such as Postman for API testing
+- Copy & Paste environment variables into your **Cypress REDCap** environment or use them with an HTTP Client such as Postman for API testing

 *Info for HTTP Client Testing*
 <br>The full path to the API endpoint is `<APP_PATH_FULL>/?NOAUTH&type=module&prefix=testing_api&page=endpoint`